CARNELIAN

-Carnelian can be mined in many places around the world.
-Most commercial carnelian today comes from India, but other gem-quality sources are found in Brazil, Egypt, and Uruguay.
+Carnelian is mined in many parts of the world.
+Today, most commercial carnelian comes from India, though other gem-quality sources are found in Brazil, Egypt, and Uruguay.
 These regions have produced stones used in jewelry and art for centuries.
-Some historic carnelian pieces found in ancient tombs or temples reveal how prized this gemstone has been across cultures.
-Today, collectors and jewelers continue to seek the finest specimens for both personal and artistic use.

-Carnelian has been treasured throughout history for its beauty and symbolism.
 For centuries, it was carved into signet rings, talismans, and decorative objects.
-The ancient Egyptians even called it the “Sunset Stone” because they believed it captured the sun’s warmth and passed its energy to the wearer.
-In addition to Egypt, carnelian was widely used in Roman, Greek, and Mesopotamian jewelry, often as an amulet to protect against misfortune.
-Its historical significance adds a sense of timelessness and mystique to every piece.
+The ancient Egyptians even called it the “Sunset Stone,” believing it captured the warmth of the sun and passed its energy to the wearer.
+Beyond Egypt, carnelian was widely used in Roman, Greek, and Mesopotamian jewelry, often worn as an amulet to protect against misfortune.
+Historic carnelian pieces discovered in ancient tombs and temples highlight its long-standing cultural significance.

-Although carnelian is fairly durable, it should still be handled with care to maintain its shine and rich color.
-The safest method for cleaning is to use warm, soapy water and gently wipe the stone with a soft cloth.
-Avoid harsh chemicals or ultrasonic cleaners, as they may damage the surface of the gem.
-After cleaning, it is best to dry the gemstone thoroughly and store it separately from harder stones to prevent scratches.
-Regular gentle care ensures carnelian continues to glow with its natural warmth and brilliance.
+The safest method for cleaning carnelian is to use warm, soapy water and gently wipe the stone with a soft cloth.
+Harsh chemicals and ultrasonic cleaners should be avoided, as they can damage the surface of the gem.
+After cleaning, the stone should be dried thoroughly and stored separately from harder gemstones to prevent scratches.

 📌 Carnelian: Summary